 The enhanced microbial safety of HPP-treated young coconut water can be attributed to the disruption of microbial cell membranes and enzyme systems under high pressure, leading to cell inactivation.
 Since no thermal damage occurs, the natural freshness and nutritional properties of the beverage are preserved.
 Therefore, HPP is an effective non-thermal preservation technique for extending the shelf life of young coconut water while ensuring microbiological safety.

-Model fitting
+Model fitting and Analyses

 In the Response Surface Methodology (RSM), the relationship between the independent variables namely pressure level (A) and holding time (B) was expressed using a second-order polynomial model.
 The experimental data were fitted to this model and analysed for adequacy through analysis of variance (ANOVA).
 For a model to be valid, the regression and model terms must be statistically significant at p ≤ 0.05.